 - Increasing customer engagement

 A crucial part of event marketing is engaging your prospects and customers.
-In stark contrast to the digital indifference described above, an in-person event allows the attendees to form in-person connections that are infinitely more valuable.
+In stark contrast to the digital indifference described above, an in-person event will provide attendees with the opportunity to form in-person connections that are infinitely more valuable.
 (93% of consumers agree.)
-Relationship building is the foundation of brand loyalty and customer satisfaction.
+Relationship building is the foundation of brand loyalty, customer satisfaction, and lead generation.
 A marketing event provides a personalized customer experience that allows those customers to get to know your brand.

 Attendee engagement is useful to track as a KPI for event success.
 Moreover, you can consider driving more engagement by using a mobile event app.